jeinselen/VF-BlenderAutosaveRender/README.md

 ![screenshot of the add-on's user preferences in the Blender Preferences Add-ons panel](images/screenshot1.png)

-Add-on preferences are found in the plugin listing in the Add-on panel of the user preferences.
+Add-on preferences are found in the Blender Preferences panel Add-on tab, at the bottom of the plugin listing.
+These settings apply globally to all projects except for the total render time, which is saved independently within each project file.

+- `Process Output File Path` enables dynamic variables in the output file path
+- `Process "File Output" Compositing Node` enables dynamic variables for the path and all image outputs of a Compositing tab node named "File Output" (see documentation below for more on this limitation)
-- `Show Total Render Time` toggles the "total time spent rendering" display in the project settings (turned off by default)
+- `Show Internal Total Render Time` toggles the "total time spent rendering" display in the project settings
   - `Total Render Time` shows the raw value in seconds in case you need to manually override the project-specific value
-- `Process Output File Path` toggles filtering of the Blender file output name for specific variables (turned off by default)
+- `Save External Render Time Log` enables tracking of render time outside of the Blender file, which better supports command line rendering or tallying the render time for all Blender projects in the same directory
+  - Sub-folders and relative paths can be used, but absolute paths are not supported
+  - Only the `{project}` dynamic variable is supported
+  - The default string `{project}-TotalRenderTime.txt` will save a dynamically labeled file alongside the project (logging render time per-project since each log file would be named per-project)
+    - Using `TotalRenderTime.txt` will allow all Blender files in the same directory to use the same log file (logs would be per-directory, not per-project)
+    - Whereas `{project}/TotalRenderTime.txt` will save the log file inside the default auto save directory (this is specific to MacOS and Linux; backslash would be required in Windows)

 ## Project Settings